azureru/go-regret/README.md

 ## Additional Params
 ```
     -dry=1
-    When specified will only run the deletion on dry-mode, so you test the effect of your config first
+    When specified will only run the deletion on dry-mode, so you can test the effect of your config first
 ```